Last updated August 2023

 In many jurisdictions around the world, you need your customers’ consent to collect their number from you.
 In other words, you can’t just take their number from a form they’ve filled in on your website and use it to blast out promotional messages to them.
 Instead, you need to explicitly ask for permission.

-In the US, for example, some strict rules apply when sending text messages for business purposes.
+In the UK, some strict rules apply when sending text messages for business purposes.
 Make sure you understand the rules that apply in your area.
 If you’re unsure, consult a legal professional – and don’t forget, you can always contact our team with any questions.

 By sharing their mobile number with you, your customers are putting their trust in you.
 With this in mind, you must always: